-binding agreement between us.
+between us.

 J. CREW GROUP, INC. J. CREW OPERATING CORP.

 Lynda Markoe Vice-President, Human Resources

-AGREED TO AND ACCEPTED ):
+AGREED TO AND ACCEPTED:

 Scott Gilbertson

-Dated: , 2004
+Dated:, 2004

 Acknowledgment

-STATE OF )
+STATE OF

-SS:
+ss:

-COUNTY OF )
+COUNTY OF)

-that he resides at and other advisers of his choosing , and g regarding the Lett did acknowledge and represe er Agreement set forth above, ertson, who, being by me duly sworn, did depose and say ent that he has had an opportunity to consult with attorneys that he has reviewed all of the terms of the Letter nitation, the general release and waiver set forth therein.
+, and did 04, before me personally came Scott Gilbertson, who, being by me duly sworn, did depose and say that he resides at acknowledge and represent that he has had an opportunity to consult with attorneys and other advisers of his choosing above, that he has reviewed all of the terms of the Letter Agreement and that he fully understands all of its provisions, I release and waiver set forth therein.

+N. D.W.

 Notary Public

-Dated: , 2004
+Dated:, 2004

 5

-If the foregoing correctly reflects our understanding, please sign the enclosed copy of this Letter Agreement, whereupon it will become a
+If the foregoing correctly reflects our understanding, please sign the enclosed copy of this Letter Agreement, whereupon it will become a binding agreement